Skip to content

 Average calculation

-The EC2 metrics in CloudWatch listed in the previous section are sampled every 60 seconds.
-These metrics capture the total bytes or packets transferred in that period.
-These samples are then aggregated and published to CloudWatch in 5-minute periods.
-Each statistic in the period returns a different sample value:
+CloudWatch samples Amazon EC2 metrics every 60 seconds to capture the total bytes or packets that are transferred in 1 minute.
+Amazon EC2 aggregates the samples and publishes them to CloudWatch in 5-minute periods.
+Each statistic in the period shows a different value.

-• Divide Maximum by 60 seconds for an average in the minute with the highest activity.
+• For an average in the minute with the highest activity, divide Maximum by 60 seconds.

 Microbursts in CloudWatch metrics